The Muddy Summer Festival Guide: 2018

 Moseley Folk Festival, Birmingham, Aug 31-Sept 2

-Headline acts have yet to be announced for the 13th festival, but incredible folk music, delicious gourmet food, & tasty drinks guaranteed.
+Headline acts for the 13th festival include The Levellers (celebrating their 30th anniversary), Teenage Fanclub, Nick Mulvey, King Creosote, Steve Harley, This is the Kit and Bridget St John.
+Alongside incredible folk music, delicious gourmet food and tasty drinks are guaranteed.
 Moseley Park, an 11-acre woodlands glade in the centre of bohemian Moseley Village, is two miles south of the city centre.
 Best reached by the No 50 bus it’s unsuitable for camping but Birmingham city centre and the surrounding suburbs has plenty of affordable accommodation.

 Moseley Park, Birmingham, moseleyfolk.co.uk